-Update: This offer for Barclays Arrival® Premier World Elite Mastercard® has expired.
+Update: These offers for the Barclaycard Arrival® Plus World Elite Mastercard® and Barclays Arrival® Premier World Elite Mastercard® have expired.
 Learn more about the current offers here.

 In March 2018, Barclays stopped accepting applications for the Barclaycard Arrival® Plus World Elite Mastercard® (see terms).
 This coincided with the ramp up to the launch of the Barclays Arrival® Premier World Elite Mastercard® (see terms) and Barclays’ foray into the flexible points world.